finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **list_valuation_point_complex_market_data**
 > ValuationPointResourceListOfAccountedComplexMarketData list_valuation_point_complex_market_data(scope, code, valuation_point_data_query_parameters, as_at=as_at, limit=limit, page=page, nav_type_code=nav_type_code)

-[EXPERIMENTAL] ListValuationPointComplexMarketData: List the Complex Market Data for the given Fund and Valuation Point.
+[EARLY ACCESS] ListValuationPointComplexMarketData: List the Complex Market Data for the given Fund and Valuation Point.

 Lists all complex market data within the effective date range of the specified Valuation Point for a Fund,  including any items added via a Complex Close (Post-Close Activity).